Danzig-Wonneberg / Gdansk-Ujescisko

 Discussions in our family about old times often deal with the pond.
 "My family" means my two elder brothers, who were 15 and 16 years old, when we left Wonneberg.
 They helped me to tell the following stories.

 The youth didn't swim in the pond very often.
 The ground was muddy and the water became easily dirty.
-The children learned how to swim in a little pond north of Wonneberg in direction Hölle.
+The children learned how to swim in a little pond North of Wonneberg in direction Hölle.
 You can still see it on the Russian map above.

 The children had many more activities: